guisfits/easy-commerce/readme.md

 # EasyCommerce

 This project will be a study case of a microservice application.
+It is inspired from [coolstore project](https://github.com/vietnam-devs/coolstore-microservices)

  I intend to use:

 - Node
 - Deno